sifaoufatai/cvpro/README.md

 # cvpro
-This project aims to create and edit professional CVs
+This project helps users create and edit professional, ATS-compliant CVs.
+It ensures that the content and structure of the CV are optimized for compatibility with Applicant Tracking Systems used by recruiters.